Why is Tumi so Expensive ?

 To help you with your choice, here are some answers to the most common question about Tumi products:

-Why are tumi backpacks so expensive?
+Related: Why are Kanken backpacks so expensive?

 Are Tumi wallets worth it?